Over-Refusal and Representation Subspaces: A Mechanistic Analysis of Task-Conditioned Refusal in Aligned LLMs: Analysis and Discussion

 \subsection{Localising the Refusal Circuit}

-To test if any individual head is causally responsible, we apply Causal Patching \cite{meng2022locating,conmy2023automated}: we take a pair of prompts (one that causes a refusal, and the other that does not) and substitute the output of a single attention head from the non-refusing prompt into the refusing one at the final token position, then observe whether the model changes its decision.
-If patching a head consistently flips the output, that head is a causal bottleneck; if no head does so, the decision is distributed.
+To test if any individual head is causally responsible, we apply Causal Patching \cite{meng2022locating,conmy2023automated}: we take a pair of prompts (one that causes a refusal, and the other that does not) and substitute the output of a single attention head from the non-refusing prompt into the refusing one at the final token position across all layer and observe whether the model changes its decision.
+If patching a head consistently flips the output, the specific head is a causal bottleneck; if no head does so, the decision is distributed.
 We patch the top attribution heads under three conditions: globally (all tasks combined), and per task for sentiment analysis and translation.

 Table~\ref{tab:causal_flip} report causal patching flip rates, the fraction of test pairs where replacing a head's output with a non-refusing counterpart flips the final refusal decision.
-The highest rates, at 2/5 (40\%), appear for a cluster of mid-layer heads (Layers 13 and 15) under the global condition.
-We find that no head crosses the causal-necessity threshold ($>=50\%$) under any condition.
+The highest rates of 40\%, appear for a cluster of mid-layer heads (Layers 13 and 15) under the global condition.
+We find that no head crosses a sufficient causal-necessity threshold (e.g. $~50\%$) under any condition.

-Figure~\ref{fig:nb18_per_task} visualises these rates per condition: the sentiment condition produces no flips across all heads, while the translate condition shows only modest, inconsistent flips for L30.H03 (2/5) (Figure~\ref{fig:nb18_per_task}).
-Mechanistically, the most prominent was the attention head on layer 30 (L30.H3) and geometrically steering this layer alone suppresses over-refusal from 55\%$\rightarrow$17.55\%, which falls shorter than steering multiple mid-layers discussed earlier in \S\ref{sec:selectivity}, but marginally better than ablating the universal direction.
+Figure~\ref{fig:nb18_per_task} visualises these rates per task: the sentiment task produces no flips across all heads, while the translate condition shows modest, inconsistent flips for L30.H03 (40\%) (Figure~\ref{fig:nb18_per_task}).
+Mechanistically, the most prominent object was the attention head on layer 30 (L30.H3) and geometrically steering this layer alone suppresses over-refusal from 55\%$\rightarrow$17.55\%, which falls shorter than steering multiple mid-layers discussed earlier in \S\ref{sec:selectivity}.
 The result is not symmetric across tasks: if refusal were implemented through a shared bottleneck head, we would expect at least one head to flip consistently regardless of task.
-The null result further supports the geometric finding that refusal is committed through distributed, multi-layer, task-specific circuits, and removing individual attention heads does not change the distributed signals; and that refusal behavior relies heavily on the residual stream.
-The pattern rules out any single head as a causal bottleneck and confirms that refusal is mediated by distributed, multi-layer, task-specific circuits, where removing individual heads does not meaningfully alter the underlying signals.
-This suggests that intervention at the residual-stream is necessary to achieve meaningful suppression.